 Form and Style editors staff the Editor Office Hours service.
 Form and Style editors’ role within Walden is to aid students as they complete the doctoral study or dissertation.
 We work with students on APA, cohesion and flow, alignment, scholarly tone, tables and figures, appendices, as well as other final document characteristics and formatting.

 Office Hours is a service for Walden Students.
 Use Office Hours to contact an editor with a question related to the items mentioned above.
 This service is intended as a quick Q&A about the dissertation or doctoral study, live, with an editor.
 These are questions that may be answered in 5-7 minutes or less, like: formatting a reference, helping with grammar or APA in one sentence, proofreading a paragraph for passive voice, or determining whether a few sentences are an acceptable paraphrase.
-General questions about writing that would pertain to course papers, the premise, or prospectus should be directed to a writing instructor, during Chat hours.

 Office Hours is not intended for editors to review documents, so please do not ask them to do so.
 This service is intended for a brief question, which can be answered in real time, with an opportunity for follow up.
 For more detailed or lengthy questions specific to doctoral capstones, please e-mail email@example.com.